Devs-Us/EpicColors/README.md

   - Gold
   - Mint
   - Lavender
-  - Night Blue
+  - Egyptian Blue
   - Jungle Green
   - Light Pink
   - Panda
   - Mustard
   - Blurple
   - Navy Blue
-  - Teal
+  - Midnight Blue
   - Olive
+  - Rainbow
+  - Seasonal

 ## Installation

-1. Ensure that BepInEx and Reactor are installed ([installation guide](INSTALLATION.md)).
+1. Ensure that BepInEx are installed ([installation guide](INSTALLATION.md)).
 2. Download the appropriate mod on the [releases](https://github.com/Devs-Us/BetterColours/releases) page for the version of Among Us you are using (more info in below table).
 3. Move the mod to the `(Among Us game files)/BepInEx/plugins` folder.